-First of all, the fact that you are talking about market validation is great.
+As a startup lawyer, this is a question that I hear very often, and the fact that you are talking about validation is already a great start.
 I’ve seen so many startups invest time and money, only to find that no one wants/needs their product, or that they only want a certain aspect of it (whilst the startup spent money developing a whole bunch of other features), or that the clients aren’t willing to pay the requested price – making the business not profitable.
 So you’re already one step ahead.

 Also, the sooner you validate your product, the better!
 That said, the version you are validating needs to be representative of the end product, or else the validation isn’t reliable.